Study of anomalous gauge boson self-couplings and the role of spin-$1$ polarizations

 \textit{ I am grateful to the Department of Science and Technology (DST), Government of India, for support through DST-INSPIRE Fellowship for my doctoral program, INSPIRE CODE IF140075, 2014.
 I am grateful to IISER Kolkata for financial assistance to attend the APS April meeting in the United States.
 I am also thankful to CEFIPRA for giving me funds to visit LPT Orsay for collaborative work.
 I would like to thank the taxpayers of India for their contribution to fellowship. }

 \textit{ Lastly, I would like to thank my friends Momidul and Mosayeb for their company during high school.
 I would like to thank my friends Rakesh, Vivek, Deep, and Anirban, for their support and company.
 Late-night gossips, tea break gossips in various topics like social, political, science, etc., with them has chased away the monotony of life during my Ph.D.
 I would especially like to thank Atanu for his company and various discussions.
 I would like to thank my seniors Soumitra, Priyasri, Ipsita, Swati, Biswarup, Soumen, Gopal, Ankan, and Santanu, for their advice.
 I also thank my juniors Sayak, Soumik, Anurag, Chiranjib, Subhojit, Avijit, Srijita, Debangana, Dipanjan, Pandey, Souraj, Sajal, Souradip, Arkayan, and Chiranjit for keeping a vibrant and joyful environment in the workplace.
-I would like to thank Bimal kaka, in whose shop we take tea, have breakfast and gossip/discuss everything.
-I would like to thank Priyanka for being with me in my ups and downs with emotional support. }
+I would like to thank Bimal kaka, in whose shop we take tea, have breakfast and gossip/discuss everything. }

 1cm \begin{flushright} \textit{Rafiqul Rahaman} \end{flushright}

 \centerline{{\bf{ ABSTRACT}}} 1cm

 The prime goal of this thesis is to study anomalous gauge boson self couplings, triple gauge boson couplings in particular, with the help of spin polarization observables of the gauge bosons $Z$ and $W^\pm$ in the presence of beam polarizations where ever possible.
 The neutral triple gauge boson couplings, i.e., $ZZZ$, $ZZ\gamma$, $Z\gamma\gamma$, are studied in $ZZ/Z\gamma$ ($2lq\bar{q}/2l\gamma$) production at an $e^+e^-$ collider with and without beam polarization.
 Some of these anomalous couplings are also studied in $ZZ$ ($4l$) production at the LHC.
 In the charge sector the anomalous gauge boson couplings, i.e., $WWZ$, $WW\gamma$ have been studied at an $e^+e^-$ collider in $W^+W^-$ ($l^-\bar{\nu_l}q^\prime\bar{q}$) production.
 The $WWZ$ anomalous couplings are also studied in $ZW^\pm$ production at LHC in $3l+\cancel{E}_T$ channel.
 All the analyses at an $e^+$-$e^-$ collider have been performed for center-of-mass (CM) energy of $500$ GeV and integrated luminosity of $100$ fb$^{-1}$.
 The analyses at the LHC are performed at $13$ TeV CM energy of $pp$ collisions.
 The cross sections and polarization asymmetries, along with other asymmetries (forward-backward, azimuthal), are used to obtain simultaneous limits on the anomalous couplings using Markov-Chain--Monte-Carlo (MCMC) method in each process.
 The polarization asymmetries can distinguish between $CP$-even and $CP$-odd couplings and help to put tighter constraints on the couplings.
 The polarization of the initial $e^-$ and $e^+$ beam, in case of $e^+e^-$ collider, are used to increase the signal to background ratio, putting tighter constraints on the anomalous couplings.
 The polarization asymmetries are instrumental in the measurement of anomalous couplings should a deviation from the SM be observed.